-As we saw from the results of this study obesity during pregnancy was associated with pregnancy complications.
-To optimize all complications to the maternal and fetus, weight gains during the pregnancy must be controlled and appropriate.
-Due to the increasing rate of maternal obesity worldwide, it is important that a national rate in a larger study to explore the maternal obesity complication and risk factors that influence obesity to minimize the adverse negative effect of this risk.
+In this study, obesity during pregnancy was associated with pregnancy complications.
+To avoid complications for the mother and fetus, weight gain during the pregnancy must be controlled and appropriate.
+Due to the increasing rate of maternal obesity worldwide, it is important that a national rate in a larger study be explored as to the maternal obesity complications and risk factors that influence obesity to minimize the adverse negative effect of this risk.